 - 1. Make sure you have connectivity - 2.
-Go to https://workbench.ripe.net - 3.
-Choose the LAB 1 or LAB 2 (ask the trainers) - 4.
+Go to http://workbench.ripe.net - 3.
+Choose the lab 1 or lab 2 (ask the trainers) - 4.
 Your login is your number on the participants list - 5.
 The trainers will provide the password - 6.
-Choose "IPv6 Fundamentals" from the menu - 7.
-See the configuration steps on the following page - 8.
-Verify first that the Host has no addresses configured on the interfaces - 9.
+Choose "RA and DHCPv6" from the menu - 7.
+Verify that R2 has no addresses configured on the interfaces - 8.
+See the configuration steps on the following page - 9.
 Try out each different case: run the configuration command(s) first and then the troubleshooting commands to verify what happened.